pxg/logstar/readme.md

 # LogStar

-Tool to log and view metrics about API requests.
+Tool to log and view metrics about external API requests.

 The motivation for this project is I wanted a non-intrusive way to log external (http) API requests in Python.
 I investigated solutions such as New Relic but I couldn't find an existing tool which would log all the request and response data I wanted to capture.